-The past year presented us with many situations needing careful thinking and planning in order to avoid plastic: summer BBQs, Christmas celebrations, holidays, a big party for my husband’s 50th, business travel and the daily challenges of work and school.
+The past year and a half presented us with many situations needing careful thinking and planning in order to avoid plastic: summer BBQs, Christmas celebrations, holidays, a big party for my husband’s 50th, business travel and the daily challenges of work and school.
 We collected every bit of plastic packaging that we were unable to avoid during the first year, regardless of whether it could be recycled or not.
 We ended up with one bagful – not too bad we think.

 On the whole we consume less and don’t spend more than before we started our experiment.
 We feel that our life is just as full of choice and flavour as it ever was and maybe even more so.
 Yes, there were disappointments, dead-ends and small ‘failures’, but also a growing sense of satisfaction and joy as our lives seemingly became simpler.
 As we continue to find more meaningful ways to meet our daily needs, we are more connected to our home, the people around us, the seasons and to the natural world.

 Claudi & family

 - Watch the excellent Sky News Ocean Rescue report A Plastic Tide

 - Train yourself to buy unpackaged veg, fruit, bread, cheese and meat

 - Find your nearest refill shop for detergents

 - Get a metal water bottle for everyday use